foxster14/geometry_calculator_python_flask_web_app/README.md

 ## Python Unit Testing

 This repo also contains two sample Unit Tests.
 One for the cylinder.py module.
 One for the GeometryCalcWeb.py program.
-It is up to the student to understand how the Unit Tests work.
-Reference course resources, notes taken in class, instructor demo's.

-Run them by doing the following:
+You can run them by doing the following:

 > python cylinderTest.py